uf-mil/mil/docs/development/python_style.md

     return a + b
 ```

+#### Getters and Setters

+Getters and setters serve as dedicated methods for getting and setting a property of a class.
+These are similar to `@property` methods, but these are explicit methods which are not hidden as properties.

+Getters and setters should only be used when changing a single property causes significant overhead or recalculation of other properties.
+Otherwise, simply set the property as public or use a small `@property` method.

+Getters and setters should be named in a way that clearly demonstrates which property is being set.
+For example, `get_weather()` and `set_weather()`.

 ### Typing
 **Please, whenever possible, add type annotations to your code.** Typing is a powerful feature of Python that helps others read and understand your code.